ZEdwin/ZTCT/README.md

 Limitations

-This tool was developed for use in a 3-Tier system.
+This tool was initially developed for use in a 3-Tier system (DEV-->QAS-->PRD), to chekc if transports can safely be moved to Production.
+However, it can also be used to check if transports can be moved to other environments.
-(Development --> Acceptance --> Production).
+For example: If the company uses a 4-tier system (DEV-->TST-->QAS-->PRD), a check can be done on the route DEV-->TST-->QAS, DEV-->QAS-->PRD or DEV-->TST-->PRD.